-Language Lessons from Australian History Level 2 or Language Lessons from Antiquity Level 2 is suited to children aged 9-11 and teaches English and Australian History simultaneously.
+Language Lessons from Australian History Level 2 is suited to children aged 9-11 and teaches English and Australian History simultaneously.
 A basic knowledge of grammar is required, however an older child will cope fine with the grammar instruction as it is mainly reinforcement with more expectation and heavier workload than Book 1, with a few more advanced grammar concepts included, e.g. use of semi colons.
 The child is also required to read more advanced books.

 Phontastic Spelling Tactics will supply spelling instruction based on British spelling rules and provide more copywork.
 The copywork in this book focuses on giving practice with the rules.

 This is the best time to begin formal grammar and what better way to do it than with real classic literature.
 Our ebook Grammar Through Copywork is a Charlotte Mason inspired curriculum using classic literature to teach grammar concepts.
 With this method, there is also the opportunity to improve spelling and written expression by providing excellent models, so it’s always a win-win.
 This book provides lessons from beginners right through to advanced grammar and is a great resource for children learning to become independent with their lessons.

 Grade 5 or 6 is the final year that Science in the Beginning can cater for, however you might want to consider doing some of the other titles in this series.
 This is also a time when many children become more confident in drawing and better able to keep a nature journal.
 My Australian Nature Journal is an ideal resource for giving your child some guidance with this.